What do I need to know before retiring in Tijuana?

 - What should I pack when moving to Tijuana?

-- What are healthcare services like in Tijuana?
+- What is life like in Tijuana?

 - What are medical services in Tijuana like?